-The “digital divide” between students with access to computers and internet at home and those without access has long been a public-policy debating point, but the disruption to learning caused by the Coronavirus crisis demands that something be done about it now.
+The “digital pide” between students with access to computers and internet at home and those without access has long been a public-policy debating point, but the disruption to learning caused by the Coronavirus crisis demands that something be done about it now.

-Districts serving large low-income and minority student populations must bridge the digital divide if their distance learning efforts are going to succeed.
+Districts serving large low-income and minority student populations must bridge the digital pide if their distance learning efforts are going to succeed.
 While students have access to a digital device at school, many don’t have one at home.
 Or if they do, they may not have access to broadband internet.